fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-clinicalimpression-intro.md

 * representing the result of automated processing such as triaging and decision support performed on submitted measurement(s)
 * representing a placeholder for subsequent Practitioner assessment.
 This ClinicalImpression instance is generated when no instance is otherwise created as per automated processing described above.
 * representing an assessment of a Practitioner such as approval and/or approval for publication in national document sharing
+* representing an approval for using an InterpretedView (ehealth-view) for QuestionnaireResponses

 The element `code` specifies which of the above uses is the case.